lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :-----
+[SAP on Azure Deployment Automation Framework](https://learn.microsoft.com/en-us/azure/sap/automation/deployment-framework) | The SAP on Azure Deployment Automation Framework is an open-source orchestration tool for deploying, installing and maintaining SAP environments.
+You can create infrastructure for SAP landscapes based on SAP HANA and NetWeaver with AnyDB using Terraform, and Ansible for the operating system and application configuration.
+The systems can be deployed on any of the SAP-supported operating system versions and deployed into any Azure region.| Microsoft Learn
 [Azure Center for SAP solutions (GA)](https://aka.ms/AzureCenterforSAPSolutionsGA) | GA Announcement Blog| Tech Community [Azure Center for SAP Solutions (ACSS)](https://www.microsoft.com/en-us/us-partner-blog/2022/11/09/kickstart-your-sap-deployment-with-azure-center-for-sap-solutions-acss-part-i/) | Frameworks and automations that current cloud providers are offering to deploy, manage and optimize their SAP workloads | US Partner Blog
 [Azure Monitor for SAP solutions (GA)](https://aka.ms/AzureMonitorforSAPsolutionsGA) | GA Announcement Blog| Tech Community